hdinsight/hdinsight.github.io/EnterpriseSecurityPackage/Guidance.md

 * With WASB, there are no OAuth tokens involved.
 Access keys are used.
     * Anyone with HDFS access can access all the files.

-### Ranger policies
-* In general, if there is a Ranger policy defined for a service, then it is applied, else the filesytem ACLs are checked for access
-* By default, all policies are set to deny
-* There are no Ranger policies for HDFS.
-All other services are supported
-* Ranger policies are supported for Hive, Livy, HBase, Kafka and others
-    * Ranger policies are not supported for HDFS
-    * When accessing the storage using HDFS directly, the storage access is done as the user
-* Policies can be applied to groups (preferrable) instead of individuals
-* Ranger audit logs are available in HDFS and Solr

 ### You have tried creating a secure cluster unsuccessfully a few times, how to get there faster?
 * For domain join issues, spin up a Ubuntu VM and domain join the VM using this [documentation](https://github.com/hdinsight/hdinsight.github.io/blob/master/EnterpriseSecurityPackage/DomainJoinIssues.md)